Arikato111/lad-theme-firefox/README.md

 # <p align="center">lad theme firefox</p>

-theme for firefox which can display light or dark mode by following your settings
+theme for Firefox which can display light or dark mode by following your settings

 ## Example